strimzi/strimzi.github.io/_posts/2023-12-06-where-is-Strimzi-1.0.0.md

 It turned out that the ZooKeeper removal from Apache Kafka took longer than we initially expected.
 In fact - it is still in progress - although it seems like it is slowly coming to an end and hopefully, next year will see the release of Apache Kafka 4.0 without ZooKeeper support.
 At the time of writing this blog post, Strimzi has 0.38.0 as its last release.
-That means 38 minor releases without releasing 1.0.0.
+That means 38 versions without releasing 1.0.0.

 So, looking back, the decision we took a long time ago was probably a mistake.
 If I had the chance to go back and change it, I would surely propose to do the 1.0.0 release already back then and now we would be talking only about _when to do the 2.0.0 release_.